Philbywhizz/MovieMonsters-love2d/docs/scope.md

 To keep things into perspective, this scope document will define each version of MovieMonster.

+## Version 0.0.3 - Grid based movement

+Implementation of a grid based map for entity movement.
+The grid is not a fixed size and the cell size has not been determined yet so the code should have the ability to change these parameters for easy testing.
+Game entities moving around need to be restricted to the grid.

 ## Version 0.0.2 - Actor

 Create a simple actor that moves around the screen on its own (randomly).
 An actor has the same move functions as the monster (fwd/back/left/right).
 There is no spacial awareness yet (its all random)